 Defend council homes

-On Monday 4 January 2021 the council’s Cabinet approved the implementation of the Defend Council Homes policy (pdf 208KB).
+The council’s Cabinet approved the implementation of the Defend Council Homes policy (pdf 208KB) on 4 January 2021.

 Watch the moment the decision was taken on YouTube: Cabinet 4 January 2021.

 The Defend Council Homes policy was co-produced with council housing residents and independent legal, policy and housing experts.
 Read the policy summary (pdf 133KB) used as part of the consultation.

 The decision was taken by Cabinet after a borough-wide consultation between 1 September and 2 October 2020 with all council housing households.
 We had an incredible response of over 1,000 online and postal surveys returned, with an overwhelming level of support for the policy.
 Thanks to everyone who took the time to respond.
 Here’s a copy of the consultation report (pdf 333KB).

 An important safeguard